MiloszD-repo/Robotics_Portfolio/work_projects/Dual_Robot_casing_loading_cell/README.md

 By taking ownership of the **entire mechanical, electrical, and robotics engineering scope**, I was able to deliver a fully integrated prototype system — from concept, tooling design, and automation strategy to robot programming, communication architecture, and validation testing.
 This project reflects my ability to independently design, build, integrate, and optimize complex robotic workflows.

+## Key Responsibilities

+- Led the complete **mechanical, electrical, and robotics development** of the system.
+- Designed and built the full robotic cell, including grippers, fixtures, and safety features.
+- Programmed and integrated both robots (KUKA KR 6 R900-2 and UR5e) into a unified workflow.
+- Established communication between the HALCON vision system and the UR5e robot.
+- Developed system logic for automated smoothing, error handling, and recovery cycles.
+- Conducted iterative testing, troubleshooting, and performance optimization.
+- Managed prototype integration from concept to validated proof-of-concept.